 Don’t be afraid to save a life!

-In the state of Maryland, the Good Samaritan Law provides immunity from arrest or prosecution for people who summon help at the scene of an overdose.
-This law also protects a person from violation of a condition of pretrial release, probation or parole if the evidence of the violation was obtained as a result of a person seeking, providing or assisting with medical help to save someone from death from overdose.
+The law protects a person from a violation of a condition of pretrial release, probation, or parole, if the evidence of the violation was obtained solely as a result of a person seeking, providing or assisting with medical help to save someone’s life.

 The law does not protect persons witnessing the medical emergency if they’re not helping with the medical emergency.

 The Good Samaritan Law does not apply to drug felonies or other crimes not listed above.
 Additionally, it does not prevent law enforcement from conducting an investigation and gathering evidence.